Charlotte Despard: Charity

 Following her husband's death when she was 46, Despard was encouraged by friends to take up charitable work.
 She was shocked and radicalised by the levels of poverty in London and devoted her time and money to helping poor people in Battersea, including a health clinic, soup kitchen for the unemployed, and youth and working men's clubs in this slum area.
-Despard lived above one of her welfare shops in one of poorest areas of Nine Elms during the week and she also converted to Roman Catholicism.
+Vere Hinton, the ward of Despard, and a Mrs M Wells, nee Peters, were interviewed about Despard's involvement in this work, including at the local school, and the role of 'Despard House', as part of Brian Harrison's Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Despard lived above one of her welfare shops in one of the poorest areas of Nine Elms during the week.
+She converted to Roman Catholicism.
 She worked with women and girls clubs.
 In 1894, she stood and was elected as a Poor Law Guardian for Lambeth poor law union, and remained until she retired from the board in 1903.

 Politics

 Despard became good friends with Eleanor Marx and was a delegate to the Second International, including to the fourth congress in London in 1896.
-She actively campaigned against the Boer War as a "wicked war of this Capitalistic government" and she toured the United Kingdom speaking against the use of conscription in the First World War, forming a pacifist organisation called the Women's Peace Crusade to oppose all war.
+She campaigned against the Boer War as a "wicked war of this Capitalistic government" and she toured the United Kingdom speaking against the use of conscription in the First World War, forming a pacifist organisation called the Women's Peace Crusade to oppose all war.